anuk909/code-llm-contamination/README.md

 The Levenshtein scores are ordered highest to lowest.
 Dolos scores are also ordered highest to lowest, with each program connected to their respective levenshtein scores with the key high_score_number.
 An example is that high_score_number": 1 corresponds to the program with the highest surface level similarity score.

 # Surface Level Similarity Score Section of Pipeline

 This feature was written by Ansong Ni.
 The RapidFuzz library is implemented to find programs that are similar to the gold program on a surface level.
+The code is optimized to work on both single solution and multiple solutions at once.

 ### Setup

 - CORPUS_DIR: Location of the training dataset, this is what we will be searching through.
 - TEST_FILE: File containing the canonical solutions for each question.
 This is what we will be searching for in the corpus.
 - CHUNK_SIZE: Used for parralization.